suchipi/hex-engine/packages/website/docs/getting-started.md

 Hello!
 This document will help you get started using Hex Engine to create a 2D game for the browser.

-This guide assumes you are already with JavaScript.
+This guide assumes you are already familiar with JavaScript.

 To begin, you'll first need to install these prerequisites: